Performance monitoring and analytics

 - ensuring HMICFRS’s inspections have a sound evidence base; and

 - producing Value for Money profiles.

 Collecting, collating and analysing data on crime and policing

-The main channel for this is the HMICFRS Technical Advisory Group, which meets five times per year in alignment with the inspection schedule.
+The main channel for this is the HMICFRS Technical Advisory Group, which meets regularly in alignment with the inspection schedule.

 Performance monitoring enables concerns about police force performance (either geographical or thematic) to be identified quickly so that appropriate action can be taken by HM Chief Inspector of Constabulary and the Home Secretary.